 Internal conflict and violence turned into anarchy, as the only way to survive was to steal food from opposing tribes.
 The wars hindered communication and made transportation between tribes almost impossible.
 The island was no longer unified—cooperation between peoples ceased.
 The greed of individuals nullified any attempt at an organized solution to the now catastrophic problems.

-The islanders’ use of resources was not sustainable.
+The islanders’ use of resources was unsustainable.
 Great amounts of forest were cut for materials to erect the gigantic Moai.
 While scientists today do not fully understand how these ancient peoples raised the monoliths, most agree that strong lumber and rope were necessary.
 This, coupled with unchecked growth, eventually led to a food shortage.
 The tribes sank into a starvation-fueled population decline.

 Pulitzer Prize-winning author Jared Diamond, who wrote Collapse: Why Societies Choose to Succeed or Fail defines the earmarks of collapse as a combination of five broad factors: (1) human environmental impact; (2) natural changes in climate; (3) hostile neighbor nations; (4) loss of allies; and (5) breakdown or shortsightedness of economic and social institutions.

-The Roman Empire followed the formula for collapse: (1) they pushed their soil to its limits, sparking famine and leading to disease pandemics, such as the Black Death, smallpox and measles; (2) a climate shift caused too much rain, which routinely ruined crops; (3) a dwindling Roman army forced emperors to hire Germanic tribes to defend their borders; (4) a band of these mistreated mercenaries, the Visigoths, later conquered the weakened city; (5) even at its lowest point, the citizenry attended extravagant chariot races and gladiator battles.
+The Romans followed the formula for collapse: (1) they pushed their soil to its limits, sparking famine and leading to disease pandemics such as the Black Death, smallpox and measles; (2) a climate shift caused too much rain, which routinely ruined crops; (3) a dwindling Roman army forced emperors to hire Germanic tribes to defend their borders; (4) a band of these mistreated mercenaries, the Visigoths, later conquered the weakened city; (5) even at its lowest point, the citizenry attended extravagant chariot races and gladiator battles.

 The Dark Ages followed on the heels of Rome’s fall!